joergkrause/mvccore2-webapi-ng-boilerplate/README.md

 ### Windows (for VS Environment on Windows 10) and SQLLocalDB

-The connection string goes to (localdb)\JoergIsAGeek.
-You must change this in SetupConsole and the ServiceLayers (micro services).
+The connection string goes to (localdb)\MSSQLLocalDb.
+You can change this in SetupConsole and the ServiceLayers (micro services).

-Create a DB instance on the console like that:
+If you want to use another instance, just create a DB instance on the console like that:

 ~~~
 sqllocaldb create JoergIsAGeek